CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ##MPI I/O Aggregators

-* During a collective write, the buffers on the aggregated nodes are buffered through MPI, then these nodes write the data to the I/O servers.
+* During a collective I/O operation, the buffers on the aggregated nodes are buffered through MPI, then these nodes write the data to the I/O servers.

 * Example 8 MPI processes, 4 MPI processes per computing node.